How do people get Fabry disease?

 When a mother has Fabry disease

 A woman passes one of her X chromosomes to her sons or daughters.
 If a women has Fabry disease, usually only one of her two X chromosomes will carry a defect alpha-GAL gene.
-This means that she has a 50% chance (with each birth) of passing the affected chromosome to her sons or daughters.
-When the affected chromosome is passed to the children of the mother, any child (son or daughter) will have Fabry disease.
+This means that she has a 50% chance at each conception of a child inheriting the affected chromosome.
+The Fabry disease mutation can be passed on from the mother to either sons or daughters.

 In the family testing section it is explained that knowledge of the inheritance pattern can support the diagnosis of the disease in other family members who might be affected by Fabry disease.